Justype/bioinformatics/tips/bio-on-vps.md

 ### Change Firewall Settings

-add 0.0.0.0/0 TCP with Destination Port 80,443 on both your instance provider and the linux machine.
+open Port 80,443 on both your instance provider and the linux machine.

 #### Firewall of Provider